informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-column-template.md

 #### Pseudo-Column Templating Variable Data Structure

-The data structure that you have access to by using the given sourcekey is different based on its types.
+The data structure of the object that you have access to by using the given sourcekey is different based on depending on the type.
 The data-structure is aligned with the $self structure which is as follows.

 - Entity `array` or `array_d` aggregate